ashnike/ci_conf/README.md

    * Install Terraform and Ansible on your local machine.

  2. **Terraform Setup:**
-   - First execute the backend environment to make sure the s3 and dynamo db table has been set for remote state store and state locking.
+   - First execute the backend environment to make sure the s3 and dynamo db table have been set for remote state store and state locking.
-   - Modify `variables.tf` in the environment/backend folder to set the names of s3 bucket and dynamo db table name.
+   - Modify `variables.tf` in the environment/backend folder to set the names of the s3 bucket and dynamo db table name.
-   - Return back to the parent directory and modify  `terraform.tfvars` to customize your infrastructure settings.
+   - Return to the parent directory and modify  `terraform.tfvars` to customize your infrastructure settings.
    - Run `terraform init` to initialize the Terraform environment.
    - Run `terraform plan` to review the planned infrastructure changes.
    - Run `terraform apply` to apply the Terraform configurations and provision the infrastructure.